 - Protect personal data.
 The GDPR and BDSG require organizations to adopt appropriate security measures commensurate with risks (see GDPR and the BDSG).
 Organizations must perform risk assessments to reliably identify appropriate security measures. - Meet enhanced IT security obligations.
-The IT-SiG requires various organizations to adopt appropriate safeguards to protect their systems and facilities, which implies assessing and managing risks.
-For example, these obligations apply to organizations such as: - critical infrastructure operators; and - telemedia services operators, including public websites, social media, and other online services. - (For more information on IT-SiG requirements, see IT-SiG and NIS Directive Implementation.) - Evaluate external service providers.
+The BSIG and other sector-specific laws require various organizations to adopt appropriate safeguards to protect their systems and facilities, which implies assessing and managing risks.
+For example, these obligations apply to organizations such as: - operators of essential services; - telemedia services operators, including public websites, social media, and other online services; and - certain companies that are not necessarily operators of essential services but are deemed important to the public interest.

+(For more information, see NIS Directive Implementation and the BSIG.)

+• Evaluate external service providers.
 Organizations that outsource processing personal data and other IT functions must include information security risk assessments in their due diligence and service provider oversight processes to avoid surprises and meet their own obligations.